IntegralDefense/ACE/docs/user-guide.rst

          - macro_code_snippet (1013)
          - macro_overused_legit_functions (82)

-Above, you can click to expand a text based example of an alerts observable structure when an alert is expanded on the Manage Alerts page.
+Above, you can click to expand a text based example of an alerts observable structure when expanded on the Manage Alerts page.

 Alert Tags
 ~~~~~~~~~~